triSYCL/triSYCL/README.rst

 OpenCL SYCL
 -----------

-OpenCL_ SYCL_ is a C++11-based DSEL_ (Domain Specific Embedded Language)
+OpenCL_ SYCL_ is a single-source C++11-based DSEL_ (Domain Specific
-aimed at facilitating the programming of heterogeneous accelerators by leveraging the OpenCL_ language and concepts.
+Embedded Language) aimed at facilitating the programming of heterogeneous accelerators by leveraging the OpenCL_ language and concepts.

 OpenCL_ SYCL_ is developed inside the Khronos_ OpenCL_ SYCL_ committee and
 thus, for more information on SYCL_, look at